Trimble (NASDAQ:TRMB) Releases FY 2021 Earnings Guidance

-Trimble (NASDAQ:TRMB) issued an update on its FY 2021 earnings guidance on Wednesday morning.
+Trimble (NASDAQ:TRMB) updated its FY 2021 earnings guidance on Wednesday.
 The company provided earnings per share (EPS) guidance of $2.450-$2.650 for the period, compared to the Thomson Reuters consensus estimate of $2.450.
 The company issued revenue guidance of $3.55 billion-$3.65 billion, compared to the consensus revenue estimate of $3.48 billion.

-Trimble (NASDAQ:TRMB) last issued its quarterly earnings results on Wednesday, May 5th.
-The scientific and technical instruments company reported $0.58 earnings per share for the quarter, beating analysts’ consensus estimates of $0.49 by $0.09.
-Trimble had a net margin of 13.65% and a return on equity of 15.16%.
-The firm had revenue of $886.50 million during the quarter, compared to the consensus estimate of $826.31 million.
-On average, equities research analysts predict that Trimble will post 2.07 EPS for the current year.
+Several analysts have weighed in on the company.
+Morgan Stanley boosted their price objective on Trimble from $76.00 to $80.00 and gave the stock an equal weight rating in a report on Thursday, May 6th.
+Robert W. Baird increased their target price on Trimble from $72.00 to $81.00 and gave the stock an outperform rating in a research note on Thursday, May 6th.
+Three equities research analysts have rated the stock with a hold rating and four have assigned a buy rating to the stock.
+The company presently has an average rating of Buy and an average price target of $67.00.

-In related news, VP James Joel Langley sold 4,000 shares of the stock in a transaction dated Thursday, May 20th.
-The shares were sold at an average price of $74.96, for a total transaction of $299,840.00.
-Following the completion of the sale, the vice president now owns 4,563 shares in the company, valued at approximately $342,042.48.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
-Corporate insiders own 0.48% of the company’s stock.
+In other Trimble news, CEO Robert G. Painter sold 47,660 shares of the stock in a transaction on Thursday, August 5th.
+The stock was sold at an average price of $87.61, for a total transaction of $4,175,492.60.
+Following the transaction, the chief executive officer now owns 90,641 shares in the company, valued at approximately $7,941,058.01.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+Also, VP James Joel Langley sold 4,000 shares of the stock in a transaction on Thursday, May 20th.
+The stock was sold at an average price of $74.96, for a total value of $299,840.00.
+Following the transaction, the vice president now owns 4,563 shares in the company, valued at approximately $342,042.48.
+The disclosure for this sale can be found here.
+In the last 90 days, insiders sold 68,773 shares of company stock worth $5,996,712.
+0.48% of the stock is owned by company insiders.

 About Trimble